Umang-projects/umang-projects.github.io/_posts/2025-08-14-CUDA_Divergence.md

 - Use shuffle reductions for warp-level sums, combine with shared memory for block-level.
 - Profile before and after: look for reduced warp stalls and lower runtime.
 - If your algorithm materializes large temporaries, consider fusion as a next step.

----

-## Visuals & Canva suggestions (how to turn this into a nice blog graphic)

-If you want to create a Canva post/carousel, make these 3 slides:

-1. **Problem + Hook** — short story + profiler pie (hotspot).
-2. **Two Techniques** — left: arithmetic trick (with 1-line example).
-Right: warp grouping (with a diagram of warps).
-3. **Results + Next Steps** — show before/after numbers or a checklist.

-Use simple diagrams: warps as rows of 32 boxes, highlight active lanes, and show masks (0 vs 1).
-Add a small code snippet box for the shuffle reduction.

----

 ## Final thoughts (honest & humble)